ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

    Users who do not have Rocoto installed on their system can view :numref:`Section %s: Run Without Rocoto <run-batch-script>`.

-To run the experiment, users can automate job submission via crontab or submit tasks manually via ``rocotorun``.
+To run the experiment, users can automate job submission via :term:`crontab` or submit tasks manually via ``rocotorun``.

 Automated Run
 ---------------

-To automate task submission, users must be on a system where cron is available.
-On Orion,
+To automate task submission, users must be on a system where :term:`cron` is available.
+On Orion, cron is only available on the orion-login-1 node, so users will need to work on that node when running cron jobs on Orion.

 .. code-block:: console